bioinformaticsdotca/BiCG_2018/module4_lab/cna_lab.md

 The copy number profiles we will be looking at come from a primary triple-negative breast cancer patient tumour (SA501T) sequenced as part of [this study](http://www.nature.com/nature/journal/v518/n7539/full/nature13952.html) which looked at clonal dynamics in patient-derived xenografts.

 We will also look at Titan profiles from two xenograft passages derived from this patient: SA501X3F, a third-passage xenograft tumour; and SA501X4F, a fourth-passage xenograft tumour derived from SA501X3F.
-The copy number landscape of these two xenograft tumours were examined with single cell whole-genome sequencing in a [recent paper](http://www.nature.com/nmeth/journal/v14/n2/full/nmeth.4140.html), so we can assess the validity of Titan's predictions.

 ### Choosing the Number of Clusters